seek-ai/esengine/README.md

 <a href="http://smallactsmanifesto.org" title="Small Acts Manifesto"><img src="http://smallactsmanifesto.org/static/images/smallacts-badge-80x15-blue.png" style="border: none;" alt="Small Acts Manifesto" /></a>

 # ESEngine - ElasticSearch ODM
-## (Object Document Mapper) inspired by MongoEngine

 <p align="left" style="float:left" >
     <img src="octosearch.gif" alt="EsEngine" width="300" />
 </p>

+# What is esengine?
+## (Object Document Mapper) inspired by MongoEngine

+ESengine is ODM, you map elasticsearch indices in to Python objects, those objects are defined using the Document, EmbeddedDocument and *Field classes provided by ESEngine.

+Out of the box ESengine takes care only of the Document Modeling, this includes Fields and its types and coercion, data mapping and the generation of the basic CRUD operations (Create, Read, Update, Delete).

+ESengine do not communicate direct with ElasticSearch, it only creates the basic structure, to communicate it relies on an ES client providing the transport methods.
+ESengine does not enforce the use of the official ElasticSearch client, but you are encouraged to use it because it is well maintained and has the support to **bulk** operations.

+ESengine do not enforce or encourage you to use a DSL language for queries, out of the box you have to write the elasticsearch **payload** as a raw Python dictionary.
+However ESEngine comes with a **payload** helper module to help you to build payloads in a less verbose way.

 # install

+ESengine needs a client to communicate with E.S, you can use one of the following:

+- ElasticSearch-py (official)
+- Py-Elasticsearch (unofficial)
+- Create your own implementing the same api-protocol
+- Use the MockES provided as py.test fixture (only for tests)

-ESengine depends on elasticsearch-py (Official E.S Python library) so the instalation depends on the version of elasticsearch you are using.
+Because of bulk operations you are recommendded to use **elasticsearch-py** (Official E.S Python library) so the instalation depends on the version of elasticsearch you are using.

 ## Elasticsearch 2.x